William Hazlitt was a nineteenth century writer famed for his political works

 1795: William Hazlitt was sent to be trained at the New Unitarian College in Hackney, London which had been founded by Priestley.

-1796: Met the poet Samuel Taylor Coleridge, then training to become a Unitarian Minister in Shrewsbury, who encouraged him to write “The Principles of Human Action”.
+1796: He met the poet Samuel Taylor Coleridge, then training to become a Unitarian Minister in Shrewsbury, who encouraged him to write “The Principles of Human Action”.

 1797: Losing his desire to become a radical Unitarian William Hazlitt left the college.
 Whilst in London he met a number of influential radicals including Leigh Hunt and Lord Byron.
 Next he had desires at being a portrait painter but with no commissions and little success he decided on becoming a writer.